-What You Can Do: We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
-If you see charges or activity you did not authorize, you should contact your financial institution immediately.
-Additionally, as a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
-This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+Although we do not know whether files containing this information were actually accessed, we wanted to notify you of this incident and to assure you that we take it seriously.
+As a precaution, we have arranged for you to receive a complimentary one-year membership to Experian's[®] IdentityWorksSM credit monitoring service.
+IdentityWorksSM is completely free to you, and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorksSM, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take in response, please see the additional information provided in this letter.